 Buffett admires the essays because of the insights into markets they contain.
-Keynes was both an economist and a seasoned investor, who managed funds for his Alma Matter: Cambridge.
+Keynes was an economist and a seasoned investor who managed funds for his Alma Matter: Cambridge.

 “Reading Keynes will make you smarter about securities and markets,” Buffett told Outstanding Investor Digest in 1989.
 “I’m not sure reading most economists would do the same.”

-In The Most Important Thing, Marks encourages investors to think for themselves by describing his mistakes and what he learned from those mistakes.
-Buffett describes The Most Important Thing as “a rarity, a useful book”
+In The Most Important Thing, Marks encourages investors to think for themselves by describing his mistakes and what he learned from them.

 Related Article: Howard Marks Recommended Reading

 Dream Big tells the story of 3G Capital, a Brazilian money management firm Buffett admires.
-Buffett admires 3G Capital so much, he partnered with the firm to purchase the food maker HJ Heinz; now Kraft Heinz (NASDAQ: KHC).
+Buffett admires 3G Capital so much that he partnered with the firm to purchase the food maker HJ Heinz, now Kraft Heinz (NASDAQ: KHC).

 Buffett admires 3G because the firm’s leaders share many of his beliefs about leadership and management.
 Those beliefs include meritocracy and cost containment.
 Correa thinks 3G Capital succeeds because of its leaders’

-If you want insight into Buffett’s beliefs about leadership and management, Dream Big is a good read.
-Understanding, 3G Capital can help you understand how Berkshire Hathaway operates and the qualities Buffett thinks in CEOs and partners.
+Dream Big is a good read if you want insight into Buffett’s beliefs about leadership and management.
+Understanding 3G Capital can help you understand how Berkshire Hathaway operates and the qualities Buffett seeks in CEOs and partners.

 This obscure book chronicles the story of MiTek, a successful Berkshire Hathaway subsidiary that manufactures engineered construction products.
 Healy shows how MiTek went from the edge of collapse to being a dominant force in its industry.

-Buffett himself recommended MiTek: A Global Success Story in his 2011 Letter to Berkshire Hathaway shareholders.
+Buffett recommended MiTek: A Global Success Story in his 2011 Letter to Berkshire Hathaway shareholders.